tw1nkytommy/WinGone/README.md

 WinGone is a very simple bootkit that deletes the Windows Boot Manager thus preventing Windows from starting and rendering the OS/computer unusable.

 **instructions(macOS)**
-- download the WinGone from source code
+- download the WinGone folder from source code
 - open a terminal
 - run diskutil list
 - find the USB drive you want to make the attack USB